Checkout (Israeli TV series): Skits

+Advertisements

+An advertisement for "Dor Alon" (an Israeli energy company) was produced in collaboration with the program's team and based on the show.
+In November 2021, a commercial for Bezeq was produced in collaboration with the program's team and based on the characters of the series.
+In December 2022, a board game was released following the series.

+Hug to everyone from...

+Following the Gaza war, Kan 11 began releasing videos featuring most of the main actors in the series (including Noa Koler, Dov Navon, Amir Shorosh, Keren Mor, Yaniv Swissa, Daniel Styopin, Aviva Nagosa, Yaakov Bodo, Moshe Ferster, Dorit Lev-Ari, Anat Patlatsky, and Rudi Saada), intended to relieve stress and try to bring a smile, especially on the southern and northern fronts.

 Awards

 The series has been nominated for several awards, both at home in Israel and abroad.
 The show was nominated for 10 awards at the Israeli Television Academy Awards in 2020, taking home the prize for Best Sitcom Series, and in 2021, the show was nominated for 13 awards, again winning Best Sitcom Series as well as Best Lead Actor in a Comedy Series (for Amir Shurush) and Best Supporting Actor in a Comedy Series (for Dov Navon).

 The series was also one of the nominees for Best Comedy Series at the International Emmy Awards in 2019.